 However, stringent regulations and the high cost of oxytocin drugs are expected to be the key restraints for the oxytocin market growth.
 While oxytocin usage is widely approved to alleviate pain during childbirth by contracting the uterus, reports concerning its misuse have prompted governments to issue strict regulations for its usage.
 Excessive oxytocin levels may aggravate stress levels instead.
 Thus, governments are looking to restrict its usage through regulations, which is expected to act as a major restraint to its market growth.

-The oxytocin market is segmented on the basis of indication, distribution channel, and geography.
+The oxytocin market is segmented based on indication, distribution channel, and geography.

 Despite prolific advancements in maternal healthcare, growing pregnancy complications have heightened maternal mortality rates in recent years.
 According to W.H.O, 94% of all maternal deaths occur in low- and middle-income countries, with adolescents aged 10-14 years being at maximum risk.
 About 295,000 women succumbed to childbirth-induced bleeding and other complications since 2017.
 The majority of these deaths occurred across 15 fragile states in Africa.
 Some leading causes of death include excessive bleeding, post-natal vaginal infection, and eclampsia.
 Besides administering drugs, major efforts are being undertaken to avoid unwanted pregnancies altogether, which included encouraging good contraceptive practices during sexual intercourse.
 Attributed to such high fatality rates, the production of synthetic oxytocin is increasing across the world, thus providing major traction to the market.